Martin Villarama Jr.

-Martin S. Villarama Jr. (born April 14, 1946) is a Filipino lawyer who served as Associate Justice of the Supreme Court of the Philippines from November 3, 2009, to January 16, 2016.
-Prior to his appointment as Associate Justice of the Supreme Court, he served as Associate Justice of the Court of Appeals since March 11, 1998.
-He also served in the Regional Trial Court of Pasig as Judge from 1986 to 1998 and as its Executive Judge from 1992 to 1996.
+Martin S. Villarama Jr. (born April 14, 1946) is a Filipino lawyer who served as an associate justice of the Supreme Court of the Philippines from November 3, 2009, to January 16, 2016.
+Prior to his appointment as associate justice of the Supreme Court, he served as associate justice of the Court of Appeals since March 11, 1998.
+He also served in the Regional Trial Court of Pasig as judge from 1986 to 1998 and as its executive judge from 1992 to 1996.

 Early life and education

 Villarama was born on April 14, 1946.
 He obtained his degree in Business Administration from De La Salle University.
 He took Bachelor of Laws from Manuel L. Quezon University.

 Career

-Villarama had begun his law career as a technical assistant in the Legal Research Division (now Office of the Chief Attorney) of the Supreme Court in 1970.
-He then worked as Legal Counsel or corporate secretary for several companies including the Philippine Carpet Manufacturing Corporation, UTEX, FILSYN, and Philippine Cotton Corporation.
+Villarama began his law career as a technical assistant in the Legal Research Division (now Office of the Chief Attorney) of the Supreme Court in 1970.
+He then worked as legal counsel or corporate secretary for several companies including the Philippine Carpet Manufacturing Corporation, UTEX, FILSYN, and the Philippine Cotton Corporation.
 He also worked as a lecturer for Manuel L. Quezon University from 1973 up to 1994.
-He rejoined the Judiciary after being appointed as Judge of the Pasig Regional Trial Court and served there from November 5, 1986, to April 5, 1998.
-He served as its Executive Judge from 1992 to 1996.
-He then served as the Associate Justice of Court of Appeals from 1998 until 2009 where he served as chair of the Fifth Division and supervising justice of the Judicial Records Division.
+He rejoined the Judiciary after being appointed Judge of the Pasig Regional Trial Court and served there from November 5, 1986, to April 5, 1998.
+He served as its executive judge from 1992 to 1996.
+He then served as the associate justice of Court of Appeals from 1998 until 2009 where he served as chair of the Fifth Division and supervising justice of the Judicial Records Division.
 He also served as examiner in the 2004 Bar Examinations and as lecturer at the Philippine Judicial Academy in 2007.

-In November 2009, after a few nominations to the Supreme Court, he was appointed as the 166th Associate Justice of the Supreme Court of the Philippines by then President Gloria Macapagal-Arroyo.
-He assumed the vacated post by retired Associate Justice Consuelo Ynares-Santiago.
-In January 2012, at the height of the Impeachment of Chief Justice Renato Corona he made news by voluntarily releasing his Statement of Assets, Liabilities and Net Worth to news organizations.
-On January 16, 2016, he retired early citing a deteriorating health condition due to this double-knee metal implantation in 2013 and cataract operation in 2014.
+In November 2009, after a few nominations to the Supreme Court, he was appointed the 166th Associate Justice of the Supreme Court of the Philippines by then President Gloria Macapagal-Arroyo.
+He assumed the post vacated by retired Associate Justice Consuelo Ynares-Santiago.
+In January 2012, at the height of the Impeachment of Chief Justice Renato Corona he made news by voluntarily releasing his statement of assets, liabilities and net worth to news organizations.
+On January 16, 2016, he retired early citing a deteriorating health condition due to a double-knee metal implantation in 2013 and cataract operation in 2014.
 His retirement was three months ahead of his 70th birthday, which was the mandatory retirement age.